SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/index.md

 The SuperOffice diary consists of a calendar and a todo list and is used similar to a Filofax with separate pages for every day, week, and month.

 * **Calendar**: shows entries allocated to a particular time or date.
-* **Todo list**: shows stuff that you have not yet completed, mostly calls and tasks without time or date.
+* **Todo list**: shows stuff that you have not yet completed, mostly calls and to-dos without time or date.

-![Keep track of all your appointments and tasks by registering them in your diary -screenshot][img3]
+![Keep track of all your meetings and to-dos by registering them in your diary -screenshot][img3]

-The diary is a useful tool when you want to plan and perform different types of tasks.
+The diary is a useful tool when you want to plan and perform different types of activities.
 From the diary, you can view, edit and delete [activities][16].
 You also get a [list of sales][13] to work on, using the **Sales** section tab in the Diary screen.

-Regular use of the diary helps you to automatically connect and share appointments and activities linked to a contact or a company, allowing you and your team to effortlessly stay on track and work productively.
+Regular use of the diary helps you to automatically connect and share meetings and activities linked to a contact or a company, allowing you and your team to effortlessly stay on track and work productively.

 ## <a id="open" />View diary